String of cash

-A string of cash coins (Traditional Chinese: 貫, 索, 緡, 繦, 鏹, (Note: In Vietnamese: cưỡng.) 吊, 串, 弔, 錢貫, 貫錢, (Note: In Vietnamese (quán tiền).) 貫文, 吊文, or 串文; Ligature de sapèques) refers to a historical Chinese, Japanese, Korean, Ryukyuan, and Vietnamese currency unit that was used as a superunit of the Chinese cash, Japanese mon, Korean mun, Ryukyuan mon, and Vietnamese văn currencies.
+A string of cash coins (Traditional Chinese: 貫, 索, 緡, 繦, 鏹, 吊, 串, 弔, 錢貫, 貫錢; Vietnamese: Xâu tiền; Ligature de sapèques) refers to a historical Chinese, Japanese, Korean, Ryukyuan, and Vietnamese currency unit that was used as a superunit of the Chinese cash, Japanese mon, Korean mun, Ryukyuan mon, and Vietnamese văn currencies.
 The square hole in the middle of cash coins served to allow for them to be strung together in strings.
 The term would later also be used on banknotes and served there as a superunit of wén (文).
-(Note: Usually 1000 wén, but the number could be substantially different depending on the time and place.)
+Usually 1000 wén, but the number could be substantially different depending on the time and place.

 Prior to the Song dynasty strings of cash coins were called guàn (貫), suǒ (索), or mín (緡), while during the Ming and Qing dynasties they were called chuàn (串) or diào (吊).
 In Japan and Vietnam the term 貫 would continue to be used until the abolition of cash coins in those respective countries.

 During the Qing dynasty a string of 1000 cash coins valued at 1 tael of silver, although variants of regional standards as low as 500 cash coins per string also existed.
 A total of 1000 coins strung together were referred to as a chuàn (串) or diào (吊) and were accepted by traders and merchants per string because counting the individual coins would take too much time.
 The coins were made up of bronze to protect China's economy.
 Because the strings were often accepted without being checked for damaged coins and coins of inferior quality and copper alloys, these strings would eventually be accepted based on their nominal value rather than their weight; this system is comparable to that of a fiat currency.
 Because the counting and stringing together of cash coins was such a time-consuming task, people known as qiánpù (錢鋪) would string cash coins together in strings of 100 coins, of which ten would form a single chuàn.
 The qiánpù would receive payment for their services in the form of taking a few cash coins from every string they composed.
 Because of this, a chuàn was more likely to consist of 990 coins rather than 1000 coins, and because the profession of qiánpù had become a universally accepted practice, these chuàns were often still nominally valued at 1000 cash coins.
 The number of coins in a single string was locally determined, as in one district a string could consist of 980 cash coins, while in another district this could only be 965 cash coins.
 These numbers were based on the local salaries of the qiánpù.
 During the Qing dynasty the qiánpù would often search for older and rarer coins to sell these to coin collectors at a higher price.